-- books, book chapters, edited works, and research monographs. - technical reports, including confidential reports. - standards and guidelines documents. - patents awarded or published patent applications. - review articles, systematic reviews and meta-analyses. - web-based outputs. - portfolios of design work. - new materials, devices, products and processes. - physical artefacts such as buildings, models, devices, images, installations, materials, products and processes, prototypes. - software, computer code and algorithms. - digital artefacts such as data sets, multi-use data sets, archives, software, film and other non-print media, web content such as interactive tools. - significant, invited, independently curated exhibitions and exhibits.
+- books, book chapters, edited works, and research monographs. - technical reports. - standards and guidelines documents. - patents awarded or published patent applications. - review articles, systematic reviews and meta-analyses. - web-based outputs. - portfolios of design work. - new materials, devices, products and processes.

+- physical artefacts such as buildings, models, devices, drawings, images, installations, materials, products and processes, prototypes. - software, computer code and algorithms. - digital artefacts such as data sets, multi-use data sets, archives, software, film and other non-print media, web content such as interactive tools. - invited, independently curated exhibitions and exhibits. - films and animations

-Please note the requirement at General Panel Guidelines paragraph 18 for an abstract that includes a clear indication of what new insights or innovations are presented in all outputs of all forms.
+Please note the requirements for an abstract that includes a clear indication of what new insights or innovation are presented in outputs, as at paragraph 18(a) of the General Panel Guidelines.

-14. All research outputs will be assessed on an equal basis for the quality of original research they include.
+- 12. All research outputs will be assessed on an equal basis for the quality of original research they include.
 The Panel will accept the submission of all forms of output only where they contain a significant component of novel research or new insight.
-Such outputs will be judged only on the original research or new insights reported.

-15. If an output contains material in common with an output published before 1 October 2013, only the new material will be assessed.
+Such outputs will be judged only on their original research or novelty of insight. - 13.
+If an output contains material in common with an output published before 1 October 2019, only the new material will be assessed.
 Where two or more research outputs of any type submitted by one or more individuals from the same university contain significant material in common, the Panel may decide to assess each output taking account of the common material only once.
-Alternatively, if the outputs do not contain sufficiently distinct material, they may be treated as a single output.
+Alternatively, if the outputs do not contain sufficiently distinct material, they may be treated as a single output. - 14.
+Other than the requirement in paragraph 18(a) of the General Panel Guidelines, the Panel does not require a brief statement of no more than 100 words be submitted for each output item to specify the originality and significance of the output.